Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Step 1.
 Tackle your tobacco habit.
 If you’re a tobacco user, quitting is the best thing you can do to immediately reduce your cancer risk.
 Smoking and chewing tobacco can both lead to various types of cancer including lung, esophageal and bladder cancer.

 Step 2.
 Watch your weight.
 The National Cancer Institute reports that an estimated 20 percent to 30 percent of most common cancers may be related to being overweight and/or a lack of physical activity.
-Manage your caloric intake and increase your aerobic exercise to keep your weight and your cancer risk of developing breast and colon cancer in check.
+Manage your caloric intake and increase your aerobic exercise to keep your weight and your risk of developing breast and colon cancer in check.

 Step 3.
 Eat more fruits and vegetables.
 Fruits and vegetables contain antioxidant nutrients, such as vitamins C and E, carotenoids, and other phytochemicals, which are thought to have a protective benefit against cancer.